RedLeader962/Dockerized-SNOW/README.md

 sudo git clone https://github.com/norlab-ulaval/NorLab_MPPI.git cd ~/Repositories/Dockerized-SNOW

-# Pull the develop image with x86-ubuntu20.04 tag
+# Pull the norlab-mppi-develop image from norlabsnow Dockerhub with the x86-ubuntu20.04 tag
 sudo docker pull norlabsnow/norlab-mppi-develop:x86-ubuntu20.04

-# create a new docker image instance for development on your machine and start working on the
+# Create a new docker image instance for development on your machine and start working on the
 # NorLab_MPPI project using ROS noetic, Python 3 and Pytorch right away
-bash run_develop.bash --runTag=x86-ubuntu20.04 --name=MyCrazyContainer --src=/absolute/path/to/source/code/dir/NorLab_MPPI
+bash run_develop.bash --runTag=x86-ubuntu20.04 \
+                      --name=MyCrazyContainer \
+                      --src=</absolute/path/to/your>/Repositories/NorLab_MPPI

                                           .|'''.|
                                           ||..  '